Agrotech-Innovations/farmpilot/README.md

-# TanStack Start Clean Architecture
+# Agrotech Innovations Farm Pilot

-A modern boilerplate for building full-stack React applications with TanStack Start, implementing **Clean Architecture** principles for maintainable, testable, and scalable code.
+A modern SaaS for managing and monitoring farms.

 ## 🚀 Tech Stack